Lower Body in the Golf Swing: Step into Some Speed

 -Frank T. | Apr.
 26, 2012 | Philadelphia

-Most amateurs I watch simply spin their hips or sway with their lower body instead of correctly loading and unloading.
+The vast majority of amateur golfers I observe simply spin their hips open or sway laterally with their lower body instead of correctly loading and unloading ground force through the kinetic chain.

-You can see how important loading properly is when you examine the downswing, which begins a cause-and-effect process to deliver the club to the ball with maximum velocity and consistency:
+You can see how essential proper loading is when you examine the downswing, which initiates a cause-and-effect chain reaction designed to deliver the club to the ball with maximum velocity and consistency:

 Kinematic Sequence in the Golf Swing

-2. Hips Shift Left and Begin to Unwind
+2. Hips Shift Toward Target and Begin to Unwind

 3. The Shoulders Start to Unwind